 Having a driving or criminal conviction will not necessarily prevent you from becoming licensed - it depends what the conviction was for, the sentence imposed and how long ago it was.

 It is very important that you read and understand our policy on driving and criminal convictions before you apply.
-This can be found in the ‘guide to obtaining a licence’ which is available to view and download from the Documents section.

 Do I need to prove my medical fitness to be a Hackney carriage or private hire driver?